-An added alternative for fold lines: create outside crease transferring EON to make a row of eyelets, create inside crease by knitting the desired row double row of with 2 strands of garment yarn.
-“Automatic” repeat must be adjusted accordingly, whether by re drawing or punching, or using cam settings for the correct stitch formation.
+An added alternative for fold lines: create outside crease transferring EON to make a row of eyelets, create inside crease by knitting the desired row double row with 2 strands of garment yarn.
+“Automatic” repeat must be adjusted accordingly, whether by redrawing or punching, or using cam settings for the correct stitch formation.

 Seaming should be planned on the inner fold of the fabric, depending on whether the purl or knit side is used as the “public” side, the least visible join being one that is grafted ie with Kitchener stitch.

 The same principles may be applied to punchcard knitting but because the repeat size is 24 stitches the resulting fabric is one suitable for portions of garments/ accessories, in details such as ruffles and edgings.
 Punched holes would match the black squares in the color reversed repeats.
-“Air” knitting helps determine exact needle location required , and to decide which side the first row must be selected prior to actual knitting.
+“Air” knitting helps determine the exact needle location required, and to decide which side the first row must be selected prior to actual knitting.
 The image below shows the start of only one possible partial repeat based on the last one above

 I usually sample my repeats by using hand selection and holding before committing to drawing on mylar or punching holes.
-The former are hard to get, the latter time consuming to punch, and “repairs” are more difficult when there are that many holes side by side.
 An even number of rows is required in this technique.